edx-berkeley/.github/README.md

 ## CI process

 End-to-end flow from a notebook edit through to a JupyterHub deploy.
 Each arrow is automated unless marked **(manual)**.
 Every step posts to `#edx-hub-ci` Slack on success and failure.
+A visual detailing of this process is [here](CI_PIPELINES.md)

 ### 1. Notebook content (xDevs → student/autograder repos)